okekechuks/MODEL_HUB/README.md

 The project is intended to support local-first processing where practical while allowing cloud AI providers to be configured by the user.

-## Looking for Contributors
+## Currently Looking for Contributors

-#currently looking for contributors